 Image Source

-On the first day of Tibetan new year, people wake up early, bathe, and wear new clothes.
-They make offerings to the God that mainly include Torma (a dough figurine of animals and demons).
+On the first day of the Tibetan New Year, people wake up early, bathe, and wear new clothes.
+They make offerings to God, mainly including Torma (a dough figurine of animals and demons).

-Prayer flags are hung on the hills and roofs, and juniper leaves & incense are burned.
+Prayer flags are hung on the hills and roofs, and juniper leaves and incense are burned.
 Families exchange gifts, gather for dinner, and have a gala time together.
 The custom of getting the year’s first bucket of water is also very significant.
-The housewives wake up before the sunrise and head to nearby well/river to fetch water.
-This is believed to bring good luck in the family.
+The housewives wake up before sunrise, heading to a nearby well or river to fetch water.
+This is believed to bring good luck to the family.

-Though the festival ends on this day, but the celebration lasts for 10 to 15 days.
+Though the festival ends on this day, the celebration lasts 10 to 15 days.

 Extended Losar Celebrations